jaso-public/cs764-sorter/README.md

 This class represents a run which is a group of records that can fit into memory.
 It is used as a type in the Sorter class.

 ## Record
-The record class is utilized to store and to preform operations on the records.
+The record class is utilized to store and preform operations on the records.

 ### Class Constructor
 The class constructor stores the record within the class' data variable.